Raj Singh is an educator and freelance writer interested in world history and governance.

 Russian gain in the Treaty of San Stefano alarmed the other great European powers.
 Especially, England and the Empire of Austria- Hungary became afraid that the Treaty would make Russia stronger, making them weaker.
 So, England and Austria opposed the treaty.
 The British also send a naval fleet to the Sea of Marmara to prevent the Russian occupation of Constantinople.

 Roll of Bismarck

 The German Chancellor Bismarck was interested in keeping Europe peaceful.
 He knew that a peaceful Europe is better for Germany.
-He formed "Dreikaiserbund" - the alliance of three emperors of Germany, Russia and Austria- Hungary for that purpose.
+He formed "Dreikaiserbund" - the alliance of three emperors of Germany, Russia, and Austria- Hungary for that purpose.
 The Balkan crisis deteriorated the relationship between Russia and Austria.
-Bismarck became worried and so arranged the Congress of Berlin to review the Treaty of San Stefano in 1878.
+Bismarck became worried and so arranged for the Congress of Berlin to review the Treaty of San Stefano in 1878.

 The Participants of the Congress of Berlin

 The Congress of Berlin of 1878 was a meeting between the greatest powers of the time.
 The delegates came from England, France, Germany, Austria- Hungary, Russia, and Turkey.
 The most important plenipotentiaries were Otto von Bismarck, the Chancellor of Germany, Prince Alexander Gorchakov, the Chancellor of Russia, and Benjamin Disraeli, the Earl of Beaconsfield.
 There were also delegates from the Balkan states of Romania, Serbia and Montenegro, and Greece.
 But these states were not members of the Congress.